-"Sitting in the helicopter I can see my destination from far, It is apart of a land I have wanted to visit for a while.
+"Sitting in the helicopter I can see my destination from far.
+It is part of a land I have wanted to visit for a long time.
 It is a land of beauty, struggles, and strength.
 Little did I know just how much this place would impact me.

 My name is Ghinwa and this is my journey to Nigeria.”

-We had worked with ALIMA in Nigeria several times before this project came along.
-The organisation provides quality medical care to people in need, by pooling together the expertise of international aid workers, national medical organisations as well as global research institutions.
+We had worked with ALIMA several times before this project came along.
+The organisation provides quality medical care to people in need by pooling together the expertise of international aid workers, national medical organisations, as well as global research institutions.

-As a result of the chaos at the hands of extremists, An estimated 2.6 million people have been displaced and in 2016, as the security forces of Nigeria began to recapture villages and towns, the severe humanitarian needs began to show.
-In June 2016 ALIMA screened 12,000 children in Monguno which revealed that 32% were suffering from global acute malnutrition.
+As a result of the chaos at the hands of extremists an estimated 2.6 million people have been displaced.
+In 2016, as the security forces of Nigeria began to recapture villages and towns, the severe humanitarian needs began to show.
+In June 2016 ALIMA screened 12,000 children in Monguno, revealing that 32% were suffering from acute malnutrition.
 Many of the children had contracted measles, diarrhea, and respiratory infections.
-The infant and maternal mortality rates are really high due to malnutrition.
-Clinics such as the one we filmed in are a vital lifeline in towns in Monguno.
-Many of the women we filmed and interviewed that day live in internally displaced camps in Monguno, some women walk miles through the desert in order to get the free medical care solely provided by the clinic.
+Infant and maternal mortality rates are also high due to malnutrition.
+Clinics such as the one we filmed in are a vital lifeline in towns like Monguno.
+Many of the women we filmed and interviewed that day live in internally displaced camps in Monguno.
+Some women walk miles through the desert in order to get the free medical care solely provided by the clinic.

-I have always wanted to go to Nigeria, photographs taken by Alicia my colleague, stoking my longing to travel there.
-So when the opportunity presented itself and the project was one that my heart had connected with, I couldn't pass it up.
+I have always wanted to go to Nigeria: photographs taken by Alicia, my colleague, stoking my longing to travel there.
+So when the opportunity presented itself, and the project one that my heart had connected with, I couldn't pass it up.

 Positive stories, important projects and beautiful people aside, another favorite thing about being in Nigeria was the food!
-My first day in Maiduguri, I had the chance to eat an incredibly delicious Cameroonian dish prepared by Dr. Adelaiid.
+My first day in Maiduguri, I had an incredibly delicious Cameroonian dish prepared by Dr. Adelaiid.
 After every stressful and busy day, we found a succulent meal and a cold beer waiting for us.
-There were nights when we would gather around the food, all coming together to spent beautiful times together, get to know one another and ALIMA’s medical team.
+There were nights when we would gather around the food, all coming together to spend beautiful times getting to know one another and ALIMA’s medical team.

-The medics in the area cannot go anywhere else but the clinic and they also have strict early curfews.
-To get in touch with her family in Kenya, Dr. May can only use the wifi whenever it is available at the safe house, since there are no phones in Monguno, and communication between the medical team is through the radio.
-Despite these restrictions, Dr. May radiates a hopeful energy, always smiling and laughing, her positivity lifted the spirits of everyone around her.
+The medics in the area cannot go anywhere else but the clinic, and they also have strict early curfews.
+To get in touch with her family in Kenya, Dr. May can only use the wifi whenever it is available at the safe house, since there are no phones in Monguno.
+Communication between the medical team is through the radio.
+Despite these restrictions, Dr. May radiates a hopeful energy, always smiling and laughing, her positivity lifting the spirits of everyone around her.

 She left a big mark on my heart.